 One last thing: don’t forget you're in Canada!

 To maximize your chances of success, you’ll have to follow the Canadian rules:

 - Understand your job market, and get used to the Canadian Culture.
 From finding out how to greet to understanding the differences in professional features, you’ll increase your chances of success by integrating the community, its standards and specificities.

-Fortunately, with BC Talents, you already have your first Canadian Network!
+Fortunately, with Canada Talents, you already have your first Canadian network!
 Join us for the next CONNECTWorking to learn more about the Canadian work environment: we look forward to seeing you!